 Spicy peppadew mead

-Experimenting with mead is really only for beekeepers; or those with money jingling in their pockets and time on their hands.
+Experimenting with mead is really only for beekeepers; or those with coins jingling in their pockets and time on their hands.
 There's no point in going to all this effort using commercial honey and ending up with a second-rate product.

 A glass of spicy peppadew mead.